brianmcallister/api-poller-worker/README.md

 - [`worker-loader`, a webpack plugin](https://github.com/webpack-contrib/worker-loader)
 - [Demo application source](https://github.com/brianmcallister/api-poller-worker/tree/master/demo)

-In short, you need to tell your `ApiPollerWorker` where your worker is, and then in your worker, you need to tell `WorkerCore` where the API endpoint you'd like to poll is.
+In short, you need to tell your [`ApiPollerWorker`](#apipollerworker) where your worker is, and then in your worker, you need to tell [`WorkerCore`](#workercore) where the API endpoint you'd like to poll is.

+The reason for structuring the code this way is so that you can do other operations on the data from your polled API endpoint _in your worker_, before passing the data back to your application.

 [⇧ back to top](#table-of-contents)